-Mozilla Firefox is a more system resource efficient browser than Chrome with multiple page tabs open.
+Mozilla Firefox is a more system resource efficient browser than Chrome when it comes to having multiple page tabs open.
 Mozilla claims Fox utilizes 30% less RAM than Chrome on Windows 10.
 Thus, Firefox is among the best browsers for PCs with lower system specifications.

-Although Fox has lost a few notable tab management features, such as Tab Groups (Panorama), it still includes some handy built-in tab management options.
-Fox users can pin tabs and send tabs to synced devices.
+Although Firefox has lost a few notable tab management features, such as Tab Groups (Panorama), it still includes some handy built-in tab management options.
+Mozilla users can pin tabs and send tabs to synced devices.

-The browser includes a Ctrl+Tab switcher that enables users to switch between tabs as shown below.
-Furthermore, users can configure the browser to show thumbnail previews for all open Fox tabs on the Windows taskbar.
+The browser includes a Ctrl+Tab key combination that enables users to switch between tabs.
+Users can configure the browser to show thumbnail previews for all opened tabs on the Windows taskbar.

 There are also plenty of decent tab management add-ons for Firefox.
-Fox users can group and organize pages with Simple Tab Groups, OneTab, and Panorama Tab Groups.
+The users can group and organize pages with Simple Tab Groups, OneTab, and Panorama Tab Groups.

 Vivaldi incorporates some of the best tab management options and features of any browser.
-For starters, its Tab Stacks enables users to group tabs together by dragging them over each other, which is a feature more browsers really should include.
+For starters, its Tab Stacks feature enables users to group tabs together by dragging them over each other, which is an option more browsers really should include.